akikoplays/cyberscope3/chip-streamer/README.md

 * play - starts video stream of resolution set by setresolution action
 * stop - stops video stream
 * setresolution&res=640x400 - set resolution to a x b, note that depending on imaging device, there might be some resolution constraints, ie: 2560x1920 or 640x480 or 1024x720 or similar.
 Yet to be determined and documented.
-* capture?filename=filename - acquires a single image, filename string, which is the name of the file on disk (or non volatile memory)
+* scan?filename=filename - acquires a single image, filename string, which is the name of the file on disk (or non volatile memory)
-* getimage?filename=filename - download the image by its filename from disk (see capture command)
+* getimage?filename=filename - download the image by its filename from disk (see scan command)

 # Response